CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/13-MSIX-App-Attach.md

    >**NOTE**: This script will install the certificate in the AVD-HP01-SH-0 session host.

-1. Once the execution iz completed, you'll be able see similar output as mentioned below.
+1. Once the execution is completed, you'll be able see similar output as mentioned below.

    ![ws name.](media/msix27.png)